markbrennand/force-framework/README.md

 Built with SOLID Principles, Separation of Concerns and Clean code in mind.

-Click the [link](https://markbrennand.github.io/force-framework/) for the GitHub project documentation.
+See [Documentation](https://markbrennand.github.io/force-framework/) for navigable project documentation pages.

 #### SOLID Principles
 SOLID is a set of five design principles in object-oriented programming that helps developers create more maintainable,